BranchMetrics/react-native-branch-deep-linking-attribution/examples/testbed_native_ios/README.md

 ## Building

-To build and run, install NPM dependencies using `npm install` or `yarn`.
+To build and run, install NPM dependencies using `yarn`.
 The Pods directory is included in the repo.
 CocoaPods does not have to be installed or run in order to build this example.